Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “SEO is a long term game; you’re not going to rank first overnight,” Toni JV of JVT Media adds.
 “Instead, focus on reporting your keyword ranking over time.
 This also allows you to troubleshoot if something isn’t rising in the ranks.”

-Remember how earlier, we mentioned you should use more tools than just Google Search Console?
+Remember how earlier, we mentioned you should use more marketing reporting software than just Google Search Console?

 Matt Slaymaker of DeltaV Digital‘s advice follows a similar concept: “Never look at just one metric.
 Always cross-analyze your SEO keyword rankings with multiple metrics.”